nus-cs2030s/2324-s2/docs/labs/lab3-question.md

 Additionally, if your code cannot compile __for any reason__, you will only get __25%__ of the mark for OO principles.
 This penalty will be increased in subsequent labs.

 We may make additional deductions for other issues or errors in your code such as run-time error, failure to follow instructions, errors from Lab 2 not corrected, not commenting `@SuppressWarning`, misuse of `@SuppressWarning` (_unnecessary, not in smallest scope, etc_), etc.

+!!! info "Suppress Warnings"
+    If you design your code correctly, you only need one `@SuppressWarnings` but you will need to include both `"unchecked"` and `"rawtypes"`.
+If you have more than one, you may want to check your design again.

 ## Submission